suntzudec/pomodoro/README.md

 # pomodoro
 pomodoro clock
 This is meant to be viewed as a mobile app
 FCC Tests are available in development mode
+# Install
+npm install
+# Usage
+npm run start